Battle of Kettle Creek: Treatment of prisoners

 Pickens took 75 prisoners, including most of the wounded, and between 40 and 70 Loyalists were killed.
 He suffered 7 to 9 killed and 14–23 wounded or missing in the battle.
 Many of Boyd's men (including some who had escaped the battlefield and others that Pickens paroled) returned home.
 A significant number were either captured or surrendered themselves to Patriot authorities in the days following the battle, and the fate of some of his men is unknown.
-Lieutenant Colonel Campbell reported that 270 of Boyd's recruits eventually joined him.
-He organized them into the Royal North Carolina Regiment.
+Lieutenant Colonel Campbell reported that 270 of Boyd's recruits eventually joined him, and he organized them into the Royal North Carolina Regiment.
 When Pickens approached the mortally wounded Boyd after the battle, the Loyalist leader, who had lived in South Carolina before the war and was known to Pickens, asked the Patriot leader to deliver a brooch to his wife and inform her of his fate.
 This Pickens eventually did.

 Of the Loyalist prisoners, only about 20 survived their wounds.
 Pickens first took them to Augusta, and then Ninety Six, where they were held along with a large number of other Loyalists.
 Seeking to make an example of them, South Carolina authorities put a number of these Loyalists on trial for treason.
 About 50 of them were convicted, and five men, including some of the men captured at Kettle Creek, were hanged.
-British military leaders were outraged over this treatment of what they considered prisoners of war, even before the trial was held.
+British commanders were outraged over the American treatment of their prisoners of war, even before the trial was held.
 General Prevost threatened retaliation against Patriot prisoners he was holding, but did not act out of fear that other American-held British prisoners might be mistreated.
 His invasion of coastal South Carolina in April 1779, a counter-thrust against movements by General Lincoln to recover Georgia, prompted South Carolina officials to vacate most of the convictions.

 British reaction

 In a council held in Augusta on February 12, Campbell decided to abandon Augusta and began the withdrawal to Savannah on February 14 at 2AM, the morning of the battle.
 Contrary to opinions expressed by some historians, Campbell did not leave because of the battle's outcome.
-He did not learn of the battle until after he had already left Augusta; his departure was prompted by the arrival of 1,200 of patriot General John Ashe's forces in General Andrew Williamson's camp across the Savannah River, a shortage of provisions, and uncertainty over whether Boyd would be successful in his mission.
+He did not learn of the battle until after he had already left Augusta; his departure was prompted by the arrival of 1,200 of Patriot General John Ashe's forces in General Andrew Williamson's camp across the Savannah River, a shortage of provisions, and uncertainty over whether Boyd would be successful in his mission.
 The success of Kettle Creek was undone to some extent by the subsequent British victory at the March 3 Battle of Brier Creek, which took place during Campbell's retreat in present-day Screven County.